electronut/ElectronutLabs-Bumpy/README.md

 for use with our Nordic Semiconductor nRF BLE boards.

-When we built our [Bluey][1] nRF52 BLE dev board, we were looking for an inexpensive option for our users to upload code to bluey and debug it using ARM GCC.
+When we built our [Bluey][1] nRF52 BLE dev board, we were looking for an inexpensive option for our users to upload code to bluey and debug it using ARM GDB.
 We then came across the [blackmagic probe][2] (BMP) project - an Open Source debugging tool for embedded microprocessors.
 It greatly simplifies the debugging and code uploading process using just ARM GDB - no need to run a GDB server or use an